getsentry/sentry.engineering/data/blog/the-case-for-debug-ids.md

 And preferrably source maps get a JSON schema and refer to that schema by `$schema` so they can be told apart from other JSON files.

+We are currently in the process of rolling this out as for our own uses as a lot of this can be emulated even without the wider ecosystem not yet adopting it.
+[For more information see our internal RFC](https://github.com/getsentry/rfcs/pull/81).
+We are however interested in establishing this as a web standard.